hdtodd/rtl_watch/README.md

 ## Related Tools
 These related `rtl_433` tools might also be helpful:

-* [`rtl_snr`](https://github.com/hdtodd/rtl_snr): Analyzes the JSON logs on the system that runs `rtl_433` to catalog the devices seen and analyze their SNR characteristics.
+* [`rtl_433_stats`](https://github.com/hdtodd/rtl_433_stats): Analyzes the JSON logs from the system that runs `rtl_433` to catalog the devices seen and analyze their SNR characteristics.
 Equivalent to `rtl_watch` but for processing log files.
 * [DNT](https://github.com/hdtodd/DNT): Display temperatures from remote thermometers in your neighborhood.
-Use the information from `rtl_snr` or `rtl_watch` about thermometers in your neighborhood and then monitor them with a real-time display.
+Use the information from `rtl_433_stats` or `rtl_watch` about thermometers in your neighborhood and then monitor them with a real-time display.

 ## Release History